Tapping into human instinct for the age of intelligence.

 2. Measure effort.
 Ask yourself: does this desire feel calculated or instinctive?
 On one hand, desires can be conscious, part of a larger plan, goal, or strategy.
 On the other hand, desires can be unconscious, what we like without much thought or effort.

 3. Gauge the axis.
 In the case of instinctive desires, ask yourself: am I giving something meaning or is it giving me meaning?
-The first is projection, an escape from ourselves toward something we perceive more lovable and important.
-The second is introjection, a return to ourselves, feeling loved or important.
+The first suggests projection, an escape from ourselves toward something we perceive more lovable and important.
+The second suggests introjection, a return to ourselves, feeling loved or important.

 4. Assess consequence.
 Ask yourself: is this desire inhibiting or empowering you or others?
-Reflect on (and ideally research) the ethical and pragmatic dimensions of your desires.
+Reflect on (and ideally research) the ethical and pragmatic dimensions of this desire.

 5. Trace origin.
-Dig into your past: who or what once embodied these desirable qualities?
-This stage connects your present motivation with its buried predecessors, something you outgrew along the way.
-At first, it may appear unconnected to the motivation you’re reflecting on, but you will eventually see the link.
+Dig into your past.
+Connect your present motivation with its buried predecessors, similar desires you outgrew and abandoned along the way.
+At first, they may appear unconnected to the motivation you’re reflecting on, but you may eventually see the connection.

 6. Experience disillusionment.
 A genuine understanding will allow you to move on from inhibiting desires and maintain empowering ones.
-Once you reach this stage, your survival instinct re-organizes itself without your conscious input, taking into account the new facts you have uncovered.
+Once you reach this stage, your instinct re-organizes itself without your conscious input: it takes into account the new facts uncovered and re-prioritizes what you should instantly desire.

 7. Wait.
 In due course, you will feel newly motivated.
 About what?
 You can’t predict it: you can only feel it.
 But on that day, you will recognize where it came from.
 It will have been you who watered the soil in which you saw grew a new motivation, a new reason to get out of bed, a new way to feel immediately alive.